dubhalley/Tube_Synth_About/README.md

 ## 1 - the context :

-I met up again with a friend who will soon be retired and who has been a tube amp enthusiast for a very long time.
+I met up again with a friend (JM) who will soon be retired and who has been a tube amp enthusiast for a very long time.
 He repairs them, makes them, modifies them and so on.